simonspa/corryvreckan/src/modules/EventDefinitionM26/README.md

 - `detector_event_time`: Specify the detector used to define the event timestamp
-- `detector_event_duration`: Specify detector used to define the begin and end of the event realtive to the timestamp provided by `detector_event_time`
+- `detector_event_duration`: Specify detector used to define the begin and end of the event relative to the timestamp provided by `detector_event_time`
 - `file_timestamp`: Data file containing the `detector_event_time` data
 - `file_duration`: Data file containing the  `detector_event_duration` data
 - `time_shift`: Optional shift of the event begin/end point.
 Defaults to `0`